-For the purpose of this inspection, the inspector visited each of the three houses and one of the two studio apartments.
-The inspector met with 10 of the 11 residents living in the centre.
-The majority of the residents met with were unable to tell the inspector their views of the service but appeared in good form and comfortable in the company of staff.
-A number of the residents indicated to the inspector that they were happy living in the centre.
-Over the course of the day, individual residents were observed completing writing and literacy exercises with the support of staff, collecting eggs from the mini - farm on campus to make a cake, going for walks within the grounds, attending arts and crafts activities and horticultural activities with the provider's trainers on the campus and going to the cinema in a nearby town.
+For the purpose of this inspection, the inspectors visited each of the three houses and the two studio apartments.
+The inspectors met with seven of the 11 residents living in the centre.
+The majority of the residents met with were unable to tell the inspectors their views of the service but appeared in good form and comfortable in the company of staff.
+A number of the residents indicated to one or both inspectors that they were happy living in the centre.
+Over the course of the day, individual residents were observed to attend organised activities onsite, such as arts and crafts, cookery classes and horticultural activities.
+Other residents went out for drives, walks and shopping in the local community and town.

 There was an atmosphere of friendliness in each of the homes visited.
-Staff were observed conversing with residents in each of the houses and responding appropriately to their verbal and non verbal cues.
+Staff were observed conversing with residents and responding appropriately to their verbal and non verbal cues.
 Residents appeared relaxed, happy and content in the company of staff and their fellow residents.
 Numerous photos of residents were on display.
 Staff were observed to interact with residents in a caring and respectful manner.
-For example, staff sought permission to enter a resident's room and knocked before entering a residents private area.

 Each of the houses and the studio apartment visited, were found to be homely and comfortable.
-However, the paint on the walls and woodwork in a significant number of areas was observed to be worn and chipped in areas.
-In addition, the carpet and flooring in a number of areas appeared worn and stained.
+Since the last inspection, painting on walls and woodwork had been completed throughout the centre and some new pieces of furniture had been purchased.
+However, the carpet and flooring in a number of areas appeared worn and stained and the surface on doors and worktops in the majority of the kitchens appeared worn and broken in some areas.
 A number of the bathrooms had been identified to be in need of refurbishment.
-The laundry area in two of the houses was a small confined but ventilated space.
-However, the walls and doors in this area were stained with a mould like substance.
-It was noted that since the last inspection, some refurbishment work had been completed, particularly in residents bedrooms.
+Generally all bathroom and toilets had worn facilities, stained and worn tile grouting and broken surface on some tiles.
 Each of the houses had adequate space for residents with good sized communal areas.
 Each of the residents had their own bedroom which had been personalised to their own taste in an age appropriate manner.
 This promoted residents' independence and dignity, and recognised their individuality and personal preferences.
-There was a garden to the rear of each of the houses which had seating and tables for outdoor dining.
-Some planting of shrubs had also been completed.
+There was a garden to the rear of each of the houses which had seating and tables for outdoor dining and the planting of shrubs.
 The residents also had access to a number of large communal garden areas within the campus.
 There was an outdoor shed used by residents in one of the houses for woodwork and a chair swing.
 Within the wider campus, residents had access to a poly tunnel, an arts and crafts room, coffee dock, a massage area, an orchard with apple trees, a sensory garden and a farm area with 2 donkeys, a goat, hens and ducks.
 A pet cat was also seen wandering between houses.
-Staff spoke about how many of the residents enjoyed planting and consuming some of the vegetables grown in the poly tunnel.
+Staff spoke about how many of the residents enjoyed planting and consuming some of the vegetables grown in the poly tunnel and fruits from the orchard area.